 Women's textile workshop in Derbesiye.

-Women's textile workshop in Qamishlo.
+Women's co-operative shop in Qamishlo.

 Women's textile workshop in Kobani.